Brand Names: Allzital, Bupap, Marten-Tab, Orbivan CF, Phrenilin

 - What other drugs will affect acetaminophen and butalbital?

 - Where can I get more information?

-Butalbital is in a group of drugs called barbiturates.
+Butalbital is a barbiturate.
 It relaxes muscle contractions involved in a tension headache.

 Acetaminophen and butalbital may also be used for purposes not listed in this medication guide.

-white, imprinted with LOGO, 0198
+oval, white, imprinted with MIA 106

 round, lavender, imprinted with 50, A